jeffpar/pcjs.v1/apps/pdp11/boot/bootstrap/README.md

 	037774: 000765                 BR    037750
 	037776: 177550                 .WORD 177550

-I also pasted the disassembled code into a listing file, [bootstrap.lst](bootstrap.lst), and ran [FileDump](/modules/filedump) to produce a [bootstrap.json](bootstrap.json) that can be pre-loaded into any machine:
+I also pasted the disassembled code into a listing file, [BOOTSTRAP-16KB.LST](BOOTSTRAP-16KB.lst), and ran [FileDump](/modules/filedump) to produce a [BOOTSTRAP-16KB.JSON](BOOTSTRAP-16KB.json) that can be pre-loaded into any machine:

-	filedump --file=bootstrap.lst --format=octal --output=bootstrap.json
+	filedump --file=BOOTSTRAP-16KB.lst --format=octal --output=BOOTSTRAP-16KB.json

 To run the *Bootstrap Loader*, set the PC to 037744 and start the machine:

 	r pc=037744
 	g